-The Urban Aboriginal Healthy Living Program is taking major strides to involve the community to participate in more healthy active lifestyles by delivering a series of workshops. activities and programs available to women, seniors, children, youth, the community and to older adults with disabilities.
+The Urban Aboriginal Healthy Living Program is taking major strides to involve the community in participating in more healthy, active lifestyles by delivering a series of workshops. activities and programs available to women, seniors, children, youth, the community and to older adults with disabilities.
 By offering healthy programs to the community, participants get in shape, stay healthy, and learn more about health, fitness and nutrition.

-Our goal is to increase physical activity levels and cardiovascular health to become spoke free: to increase knowledge of nutrition, healthy eating practices and weight management; and, to enhance the leadership ability of our youth.
+Our goal is to increase physical activity levels and cardiovascular health to become smoke-free; to increase knowledge of nutrition, healthy eating practices and weight management; and, to enhance the leadership ability of our youth.